OmarMiniesy/Notes/Docker/Image.md

 ### Running Images

-Running an image spawns a container.
+Running an image spawns a *new* [[Container]].
 After an image is run for the first time, the options are saved.
 The container can then be run afterward simply by stating its name.

 * To run an image:
 ```bash